Aboriginal Heritage Study for the Woollahra Municipality

 Woollahra Council has engaged Aboriginal Heritage Consultants Coast History & Heritage to work closely with the La Perouse Local Aboriginal Land Council in undertaking an Aboriginal Heritage Study for the Woollahra Municipality.

-The study will provide Council with a much better understanding of the Aboriginal history and heritage of Woollahra; where traces of that history are known, and where others are likely to be.
-It will also provide Council with a recommended strategy for managing known and undocumented Aboriginal heritage.
+The study provided Council with a much better understanding of the Aboriginal history and heritage of Woollahra; where traces of that history are known, and where others are likely to be.
+It also provided Council with a recommended strategy for managing known and undocumented Aboriginal heritage.
 This will influence management of future development in the LGA and promote greater awareness of local Aboriginal heritage in the community and across Council in a culturally appropriate manner.

 Records of some of these sites are on official registers as well as local historical records.
 Others may only be known to local residents.
 The consultant team includes historian and archaeologist Dr Paul Irish who has researched the Aboriginal history of the eastern suburbs for his 2017 book Hidden In Plain View: The Aboriginal People of Coastal Sydney.
 Dr Irish is interested to hear from any local residents who have information about the area’s Aboriginal history and heritage.

-You can contact Heritage Officer Flavia Scardamaglia via email for further information.
+You can contact Strategic Heritage Officer Flavia Scardamaglia via email for further information.